 The 82nd JECFA meeting in June 2016 considered the specifications of steviol glycosides (JECFA 2016).
 This meeting established new tentative specifications for steviol glycosides, titled "Steviol glycosides from Stevia rebaudiana Bertoni".
-This distinguishes it from different source materials, such as the newly established specification for rebaudioside A derived via yeast fermentation, also developed at this JECFA meeting.
+This distinguishes it from different source materials, such as the newly established specification for rebaudioside A derived via veast fermentation, also developed at this JECFA meeting.
 This new tentative steviol glycosides specification includes a new definition and assay analytical method to expand from the current nine named steviol glycosides to include any mixture of steviol glycoside compounds extracted from the stevia leaf, provided the total percentage of steviol glycosides is not less than 95% (w/w).
 This new tentative steviol glycoside specification is the same approach requested by this Application.
 This new JECFA specification is only a tentative specification and further work on the new JECFA specification and information is needed by 31 December 2017 before being made final.
 The new information JECFA has requested relates to the analytical method and results from commercial samples.
-Because of this delay FSANZ needs to draft a new specification to cover the requests of this Application into Schedule 3, which can be removed when the JECFA tentative specification is made final.
+FSANZ therefore needed to draft a new specification to cover the requests of this Application into Schedule 3.
+Providing the final JECFA specification covers all extracted steviol glycosides and is consistent with the FSANZ specification then the FSANZ specification can be removed at a later date.